Kingxukai/linux/Documentation/admin-guide/hw-vuln/indirect-target-selection.rst

 ~~~~~~~~~~~~~~
 From a dynamically allocated pool of safe-thunks, each vulnerable site is
 replaced with a new thunk, such that they get a unique address.
 This could
-improve the branch prediction accuracy.
+improve the woke branch prediction accuracy.
 Also, it is a defense-in-depth measure
 against aliasing.

 Note, for simplicity, indirect branches in eBPF programs are always replaced